-On a Nile river cruise, clients can explore Egypt’s amazing scenery and history while enjoying the comforts of life onboard.
+On a Nile river cruise, clients can explore Egypt’s amazing scenery and history while enjoying the comforts of life onboard

 As a major Tutankhamen exhibition comes to the UK, really wow your clients by sending them to the place where it all began.

-The great temples of the Egyptian Pharaohs are spread along the Nile and are best visited from the comfort of
+The great temples of the Egyptian Pharaohs are spread along the Nile and are best visited from the comfort of a river cruise.

-This bucket-list experience is a hop-on, hop-off journey like no other, combining winter sun with culture, relaxation
+This bucket-list experience is a hop-on, hop-off journey like no other, combining winter sun with culture, relaxation and adventure.